 This fantasy garden, my picture-perfect plat of symmetrical artistry, begged earnestly for protection and that came in the form of an entire extended family of scarecrows - ones that held hands across ripened rows and were fashioned to resemble each one of us - all three generations!
-Their attire was traditional preppy-scarecrow - denim overalls, crisply pressed plaid shirts, and wide brimmed straw hats shading jaunty, toothless smiles that grinned beneath thatches of straw hair.
-For a final whimsical touch, grandma would perch life sized fake crows on each shoulder, and those birds would attract curious live ones who would smile at the irony, respectfully refusing to eat our produce.
-They would instead confine themselves to the bounty of an utterly mischievous cat-shaped terra cotta feeding station that we would hand fashion together from sun-baked clay and replenish daily with the premium seed we also grew and harvested ourselves.
+Their attire was traditional preppy-scarecrow - denim overalls, crisply pressed plaid shirts and wide brimmed straw hats shading jaunty, toothless smiles that grinned beneath thatches of straw hair.
+For a final whimsical touch, grandma would perch life sized fake crows on each shoulder and those birds would attract curious live ones who would smile at the irony, respectfully refusing to eat our produce.
+They would instead confine themselves to the bounty of a mischievous cat-shaped feeding station that we ourselves hand fashioned from sun-baked clay and replenished daily with premium seed also grown and harvested by hand.
 Whew!
 That's some tough wheelbarrow to fill, huh?

 And the agony doesn't stop there!
 Last week I gathered the kids to tutor the topic of scarecrows.
 At least we'd have those I thought, and a really, really cute American traditional family of them would attract such acclaim that the absence of robust vineage curled about their feet would go unnoticed!
 I'd looked and looked for a charming folk tale to accompany my lesson in "scarecrowology" but alas, with the notable exception of the Wizard of Oz, no such animal exists!
 I was on my own, relying on pictures from worn pages of an old, old Country Living magazine for explanation and visual stimulation.